ninadtongay/vectorised_word_embeddings/README.md

 While implementing python flask method, these files are present in `source/app/business logic` folder

 #### Jupyter Notebook
-This notebook consists of the code to create SQL database, uses all the python functions mentioned above to carry out various operations, and SQL Query to join tables based on the similarity between word vectors.
+This notebook consists of the code to create an SQL database, uses all the python functions mentioned above to carry out various operations, and SQL Query to join tables based on the similarity between word vectors.

 ------------------------------------
 ### Result